OCA/hr-expense/hr_expense_sheet_smart_button/readme/DESCRIPTION.rst

 This is backport feature from V16, where Attachment link is changed to Expense Line.

-This feature make it easier to see the detail of the expense line.
+By this feature it's easier to see the detail of the expense line from hr expense sheet then see and preview the attachment without downloading them.